-- with at least one SMART technical milestone per year (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
-The applicant should also provide the means by which the milestone will be verified.
-The summary provided should be consistent with the Milestone Summary Table in the SOPO. - Go/No-Go Decision Points: The applicant should provide a summary of project-wide Go/No-Go decision points at appropriate points in the Workplan.
-A Go/No-Go decision point is a risk management tool and a project management best practice to ensure that, for the current phase or period of performance, technical success is definitively achieved and potential for success in future phases or periods of performance is evaluated, prior to actually beginning the execution of future phases.
-At a minimum, each project must have at least one project-wide Go/No-Go decision point for each budget period (12 to 18-month period) of the project.
-See Section VI.B.xiv.
-The applicant should also provide the specific technical criteria to be used to evaluate the project at the Go/No-Go decision point.
-The summary provided should be consistent with the SOPO.
-Go/No-Go decision points are considered "SMART" and can fulfill the requirement for an annual SMART milestone. - End of Project Goal: The applicant should provide a summary of the end of project goal(s).
+- End of Project Goal: The applicant should provide a summary of the end of project goal(s).
 At a minimum, each project must have one SMART end of project goal.
-The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - The roles of each project team member - Any critical handoffs/interdependencies among project team members

-- The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - A description of how project changes will be handled - If applicable, the approach to Quality Assurance/Control - How communications will be maintained among project team members - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market, existing programs, and distribution channels for proposed technical assistance along with known or perceived barriers to market penetration, including a mitigation plan. - Description of how the project will catalyze and scale additional technical assistance beyond the term of the project. - Identification of legal/regulatory considerations including intellectual property, infrastructure requirements, and product distribution. - Engagement strategy should include the following: - A plan to develop partnerships and working relationships with regional entities including state energy offices, utility energy efficiency program administrators, regional and local energy efficiency programs, program implementers, local engineering society chapters, trade organizations, NIST Manufacturing Extension Partnership (MEP) Centers, and university and trade schools. - An outreach effort that will reach and engage manufacturers and efficiency program administrators - A plan to leverage local and national experts with knowledge of smart manufacturing technologies and their implementation - A plan to leverage local and national experts with knowledge of energy management systems, the ISO 50001 energy management standard, and how to implement and sustain an EnMS.
-Qualifications and Resources (Approximately 20% of the Technical Volume) The Qualifications and Resources should contain the following information: Describe the project team's unique qualifications and expertise, including those of key subrecipients.
+The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - o The roles of each project team member - Any critical handoffs/interdependencies among project team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - o A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control - How communications will be maintained among project team members - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 20% of the Technical Volume) Describe the project team's unique qualifications and expertise, including those of key subrecipients.
 Describe the project team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
-This section should also include relevant, previous work efforts, demonstrations, and how these enable the applicant to achieve the project objectives.
+This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
 Describe the time commitment of the key team members to support the project.
 Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Personnel; Business agreements between the applicant and each PI and Key Personnel; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans iii.
+For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and senior/key personnel; Business agreements between the applicant and each PI and senior/key personnel; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and o Communication plans iii.
 Resumes

 A resume provides information that can be used by reviewers to evaluate the individual's skills, experience, and potential for leadership within the scientific community.
-Applicants are required to submit two-page resumes for the Principal Investigator and all Key Personnel that include the following:
+Applicants are required to submit two-page resumes for the Principal Investigator and all Senior/Key Personnel that include the following: